-The Denver Sheriff Department, led by Interim Sheriff Fran Gomez, comprises over 1,100 uniformed and non-uniformed staff overseeing many diverse divisions and operations including two jail facilities, security for the district and county court systems, state inmate transportation, extradition duties, fugitive and K-9 units, a vehicle impound facility, work release facility and security at Denver Health & Medical Center.
+The Denver Sheriff Department, led by Sheriff Elias Diggins, comprises over 1,100 uniformed and non-uniformed staff overseeing many diverse divisions and operations including two jail facilities, security for the district and county court systems, state inmate transportation, extradition duties, fugitive and K-9 units, a vehicle impound facility, work release facility, and security at Denver Health & Medical Center.

 The Denver Sheriff Department is committed to being a model law enforcement agency by: